 5346.
-The Nursing Administrator: Standards for Excellence (3:2.5:2 O)
+The Nursing Administrator: Standards for Excellence (CL) (3:2.5:2 O)

-(Prerequisite: Admission to the Graduate Program) This course provides an overview of the current, major forces driving nursing services toward quality and nursing administrators toward competence.
+(Prerequisite: Admission to the Graduate Program, Nursing Administration track) This course provides an overview of the current, major forces driving nursing services toward quality and nursing administrators toward competence.
 The focus is to develop an appreciation for the numerous quality initiatives that influence how nursing leaders lead their areas of accountability toward better patient care.

 5347.
-Administrative Role Development (3:2.5:2 O)
+Administrative Role Development (CL)

+(3:2.5:2 O)